 Tips to enjoy Rio de Janeiro with safety

 Like any city, Rio has both its good and bad sides.
 However, in an effort to keep everyone safe, Rio de Janeiro has increased its police presence both in the city and on the beaches.
-The major favelas (slums) that surround the town are pacified.
-Meaning that the drug dealers that used to control them were expelled, and the elite police force took over, bringing more safety to the city.

 Preparing To Go to Rio

 Leave your valuables at home.
 Rio is a fairly casual city and unless you are having a formal dinner with the city’s elite there is no need for flashy jewelry.
 Make a copy of your passport before you leave home and keep that with you at all times.
 Leave the original in your safe at the hotel.
 Try to take as little cash as possible.
-Use traveler’s checks and credit cards instead as these are easily replaced.
+Use traveler’s cards and credit cards instead as these are easily replaced.
 If you are bringing expensive electronic equipment on your trip get it insured before leaving home.
 Do take out travel insurance as you never know what may happen.